DUI Attorney Orlando

 In the state of Florida, you are not required to take a field sobriety test.
 Adhering to an officer’s request can give them more evidence against you.
 If you are asked to take one, it is well within your rights to politely decline.

-If Charged With a DUI, Do I have to Spend Time in Jail?
+If Charged With a DUI, Do I Have to Spend Time in Jail?

 In short, yes.
 If the police find that your BAC is at or above 0.08, you are required to spend at least eight hours in jail.
 Those convicted of a second offense or beyond are likely to spend some time in jail or prison.

-How do I choose a DUI lawyer?
+How do I Choose a DUI lawyer?